Dr. Rosie Lavan B.A. (Oxon), M.A. (London), M.St (Oxon), D.Phil (Oxon)Assistant Professor, Literary Arts Officer

 Recent and Forthcoming Publications

-- ‘Image, Text and Conflict: Approaching the Border in Willie Doherty’s Work’ in Nicola Gardini, Adriana Jacobs, Ben Morgan, Mohamed-Salah Omri and Matthew Reynolds eds., Minding Borders: Resilient Divisions in Literature, the Body and the Academy (Leeds: Legenda, 2017): forthcoming.
+‘Image, Text and Conflict: Approaching the Border in Willie Doherty’s Work’ in Nicola Gardini, Adriana Jacobs, Ben Morgan, Mohamed-Salah Omri and Matthew Reynolds eds., Minding Borders: Resilient Divisions in Literature, the Body and the Academy (Leeds: Legenda, 2018), pp. 97-114.

-- ‘The World of Sense in In Parenthesis’ Jamie Callison, Paul Fiddes, Anna Johnson and Erik Tonning eds., David Jones: A Christian Modernist?
-(Leiden: Brill, 2016): forthcoming.
+‘The World of Sense in In Parenthesis’ Jamie Callison, Paul Fiddes, Anna Johnson and Erik Tonning eds., David Jones: A Christian Modernist?
+(Leiden: Brill, 2018): pp. 92-106.

 - Review of Hearing Heaney: The Sixth Seamus Heaney Lectures, eds.
-Eugene McNulty & Ciarán Mac Murchaidh, Irish Literary Supplement: forthcoming in 2017.
+Eugene McNulty & Ciarán Mac Murchaidh, Irish Literary Supplement 36:2 (Spring 2017), pp. 25-6.

 - Review of Yeats and Modern Poetry, by Edna Longley, Irish Review 52 (Summer 2016), pp. 73-5.